 On the other side of the scale, DBS obtained the lowest score, 56.09.
 This means the difference between the number of positive mentions and the number of negative mentions was smaller.

-As mentioned previously, the top banks by market capitalisation are not the best ones according to customers.
+As mentioned previously, the top banks by market capitalization are not the best ones according to customers.
 DBS, the number one bank in the ranking, is actually the least appreciated out of all of the top banks.
 Furthermore, people don’t talk about it as much as bank Mandiri, 7th in the ranking but generating a very positive sentiment from their clients as well as in many conversations.
 This is just one of many examples of what social listening can uncover about the Southeast Asia Economy.

 Social Media Monitoring: Identifying Causes of Changes in Mentions